History of Bags: Hidden Mysteries and Surprising Facts

 How did bags evolve from ancient times to the modern era?

-Medieval to Renaissance: Girdle bags and pouches became popular, reflecting craftsmanship and status.
+From Medieval to Renaissance: Girdle bags and pouches: fashionable and status-bearing craftsmanship

-20th Century: Handbags turned into fashion icons, with designers like Chanel influencing trends and specialized bags emerging for specific needs.
+The 20th Century: Handbags become fashion statements, influencing trends of designers like Chanel to come to life, also outlets for specialized bags for specific needs.

 What types of bags were popular during the medieval period?